jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 Most of these are designed to ease the pain points of common programming idioms, such as setting default values to function parameters and gathering the "rest" of the parameters into an array.
 Destructuring is a powerful tool for more concisely expressing assignments of values from arrays and nested objects.

-While features like `=>` arrow functions appear to also be all about shorter and nicer looking syntax, they actually have very specific behaviors that you should intentionally use only in appropriate situations.
+While features like `=>` arrow functions appear to also be all about shorter and nicer-looking syntax, they actually have very specific behaviors that you should intentionally use only in appropriate situations.

 Expanded Unicode support, new tricks for regular expressions, and even a new primitive `symbol` type round out the syntactic evolution of ES6.